worker drinking water

 • Monitor the temperature and humidity throughout the day such as by using the free NIOSH/OSHA Heat Safety Tool App (see screen image at right), to adjust the work plan as needed.

-• Have pre-work meetings to discuss HRI symptoms, expected heat-related conditions, and safety measures.
+• Conduct pre-work meetings to discuss HRI symptoms, expected heat-related conditions, and safety measures.

 • Establish an acclimatization plan to allow new and returning workers to adapt to working in a hot environment.